 Healthy and flavorful, this Greek inspired whole wheat orzo salad recipe is filled with chickpeas, artichoke hearts, Kalamata olives, red bell peppers, tomatoes, dill, parsley and plenty of lemon flavor and pine nuts.

-With plenty of ingredients left over from the last recipe, Mediterranean Mashed Chickpea Salad, I wanted to do a Mediterranean style orzo pasta recipe.
+With plenty of ingredients left over from the last recipe, Mediterranean Mashed Chickpea Salad, I wanted to do a vegan Mediterranean style orzo pasta recipe.
 I love the shape and texture orzo, and it’s great for pasta salads!